IntersectMBO/governance-actions/mainnet/2024-10-30-hf10/metadata.jsonld.md

 * **INTERIM-01**: “To provide sufficient time for DReps to register and campaign and for Ada holders to choose their initial voting delegations, at least 18 epochs (90 days, or approximately 3 months) must elapse after the Chang hard fork before the subsequent hard fork can be ratified.
 Once the subsequent hard fork is enacted, DRep voting can occur as described in CIP-1694.”

-This governance action is consistent with all nine guardrails, provided attention is paid to HARDFORK-04 and INTERIM-01, as described below.
+This governance action is consistent with all nine guardrails, provided attention is paid to HARDFORK-04, as described below.
 None of these guardrails can be checked by the automated guardrails script.

 ### Consistency with HARDFORK-01: